jellyfin-archive/jellyfin-docs/general/administration/connectivity.md

 ## Debug Mode

-To enable debugging for Jellyfin, it is currently required to be manually emabled.
+To enable debugging for Jellyfin, it is currently required to be manually enabled.
 Go to Jellyfin-directory/config, in the `logging.json` file, change:

 `"MinimumLevel": "Information",`